antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 In the following list the most important items are placed first.

-- [X] Implement "get words" and "get root-to-leaf paths" functions.
+- [X] DONE Implement "get words" and "get root-to-leaf paths" functions.

      - See `trie-words` and `trie-root-to-leaf-paths`.

-- [X] Convert most of the WL unit tests in [AAp5] into Raku tests.
+- [X] DONE Convert most of the WL unit tests in [AAp5] into Raku tests.

-- [X] Implement Trie traversal functions.
+- [X] DONE Implement Trie traversal functions.

      - The general `trie-map` function is in a separate role.

      - A concrete traversal functionality is a class that does the role and provides additional context.

-- [X] Implement (sub-)trie removal functions.
+- [X] DONE Implement (sub-)trie removal functions.

-     - [X] By threshold (below and above)
+     - [X] DONE By threshold (below and above)

-     - [X] By Pareto principle adherence (top and bottom)
+     - [X] DONE By Pareto principle adherence (top and bottom)

-     - [X] By regex over the keys
+     - [X] DONE By regex over the keys

-- [ ] Implement optional ULP spec argument for relevant functions:
+- [ ] TODD Implement optional ULP spec argument for relevant functions:

-     - [X] `trie-root-to-leaf-paths`
+     - [X] DONE `trie-root-to-leaf-paths`

-     - [X] `trie-words`
+     - [X] DONE `trie-words`

-     - [ ] Membership test functions?
+     - [ ] TODO Membership test functions?

-- [X] Design and code refactoring so trie objects to have OOP interface.
+- [X] DONE Design and code refactoring so trie objects to have OOP interface.

     - Instead of just having `trie-words($tr, <c>)` we should be also able to say `$tr.trie-words(<c>)`.

-- [ ] Implement `trie-prune` function.
+- [ ] TODO Implement `trie-prune` function.

-- [ ] Implement Trie-based classification.
+- [ ] TODO Implement Trie-based classification.

-- [ ] Investigate faster implementations.
+- [ ] TODO Investigate faster implementations.

-  - [X] Re-implement the Trie functionalities using hash representation (instead of a tree of Trie-node objects.)
+  - [X] DONE Re-implement the Trie functionalities using hash representation (instead of a tree of Trie-node objects.)

      - See [AAp6].

-  - [ ] Make a C or C++ implementation and hook it up to Raku.
+  - [ ] TODO Make a C or C++ implementation and hook it up to Raku.

-- [ ] Document examples of doing Trie-based text mining or data-mining.
+- [ ] TODO Document examples of doing Trie-based text mining or data-mining.

-- [ ] Program a trie-form visualization that is "wide", i.e. places the children nodes horizontally.
+- [ ] TODO Program a trie-form visualization that is "wide", i.e. places the children nodes horizontally.

 ------